 Total debt issuance costs, which included underwriter fees, legal fees and syndication fees were approximately \$4.5 million.
 During the first quarter of 2016, the Company executed the First Amendment of the Credit Agreement and additional costs were incurred of approximately \$0.5 million.
-These costs were initially capitalized as non-current deferred charges and amortized using the effective interest rate method over the duration of the loan.
+During the second quarter of 2017, the Company executed the Second Amendment of the Credit Agreement and during the third quarter of 2017, the Company executed the Third Amendment of the Credit Agreement.
+Additional costs were incurred of approximately \$0.2 million and \$0.6 million, respectively.

 During the first quarter of 2016, the Company adopted ASU 2015-03, Interest - Imputation of Interest, Simplifying the Presentation of Debt Issuance Costs.
-Upon adoption of this guidance, debt issuance costs are now presented as a direct deduction from the carrying amount of the debt liability, of which \$0.6 million was allocated to current debt and \$2.7 million was allocated to long-term debt as of December 31, 2016.
-As of December 31, 2015, \$0.5 million was allocated to current debt and \$3.6 million was allocated to long-term debt.
+Upon adoption of this guidance, debt issuance costs are now presented as a direct deduction from the carrying amount of the debt liability, of which \$0.7 million was allocated to current debt and \$2.1 million was allocated to long-term debt as of December 31, 2017.
+As of December 31, 2016, \$0.6 million was allocated to current debt and \$2.7 million was allocated to long-term debt.
+The debt issuance costs are amortized using the effective interest rate method over the duration of the loans.

-The quarterly weighted average interest rate for the Credit Facility as of December 31, 2016 was 3.35%.
+The weighted average interest rate for the Credit Facility as of December 31, 2017 was 3.80%.